Ssmur/JPEG-XL-bash-converter/README.md

 https://github.com/libjxl/libjxl/releases

 Example of use:
-First do `chmod +x ./jpgxl.sh` after open jpgxl.sh and **edit** to your preferences the options you need. and last:
+First do `chmod +x ./jpgxl.sh`, then open jpgxl.sh and **edit** to your preferences the options you need `./cjxl -v -v --help` for full help options.

+And last:
 ```
 ./jpxl.sh
 ```
-Note for computers with 12GB RAM or less: Change --effort to 7 (default).
-And be carefull with images with resolution: 4500x8000 or more, because can use more of 14GB of RAM (in my experience.
-Probably because --effort it's 8)
+Note for computers with 12GB RAM or less to convert high resolution images: Be carefull with images with resolution: 4500x8000 or more, because can use more of 11GB of RAM (in my experience.
+Probably because --effort it's 8).
+Change --effort to 7 (default).